 How Many Shoes Should I Pack for Travel?

-We recommend picking a versatile and comfortable travel shoe that goes well from daytime to evening, and will work with most of the clothing you plan to pack.
-This shoe can then be your primary shoes for travel.
+We recommend picking a versatile and comfortable travel shoe that goes from daytime to evening and works with most of the clothing you plan to pack.
+Then choose a second pair for any other travel needs (sandals for the beach, hiking shoes for trails, dress shoes for evening events, or a water shoe for snorkeling).

-But no matter where your travels are taking you, we can’t imagine many trips where you would need to take more than 3 pairs of shoes.
+No matter where your travels are taking you, we can’t imagine many trips where you would need to take more than 3 pairs of shoes.

 Preparing Shoes for Travel